ember-learn/super-rentals-tutorial/README.md

 ### `run:file:copy`

-Copy a file from the `assets` directory.
+Copy a file or folder from the `assets` folder.

 Example: